Ancient Egyptian Farmers

 Farming was no easy job and the Ancient Egyptians had many tools that would help them to do work.
-They had reapers, sickles, cattle, hoes, rakes, ploughs, scoops and more.
+They had reapers, sickles, cattle, hoes, rakes, plows, scoops, and more.

-During farming season, cattle and oxen were very important because they would help to trample over the land and get the grain off of the stalks.
-The animals would be very useful to pull things and to help with all of the farming needs in the land.
+During the farming season, cattle and oxen were very important because they would help to trample over the land and get the grain off of the stalks.
+The animals would be very useful to pull things and to help with all of the farming needs on the land.

 Sometimes, the animals would trample the seeds and eat the grain or wheat that was not wanted.
 The animals would then get fatter and the farmers would sometimes use them for food, as well.

-The flood water was very important for the Ancient Egyptians and they would try to keep as much of the water as they could form the flood.
+Floodwater was very important for the Ancient Egyptians and they would try to keep as much of the water as they could from the flood.
 They would build traps to keep the water in so that it would not dry up in the sun.

 - Most of the farming tools were made out of wood and stone.

 - Some tools were found by historians that were made out of metal.

 - There were three different seasons in Ancient Egypt: Akhet, which was flood season, Peret, which was the growing season and Shemu which was harvest season.

 - Another name for flooding season was called inundation.